 Lo-fi songs of ordinary life by the band ‘Rooney’.
 All three albums were recorded on a minidisc 4-track recorder.
 The band were initially fictional and consisted of Paul Rooney alone but Colin Cromer, Ian S Jackson and other collaborators later became involved.
 The songs are about wandering down the local shops, or looking at family holiday snaps, about overlooked moments and commonplace objects.
-Rooney garnered much support from Stewart Lee and John Peel amongst others (a Peel session and John Peel’s Festive Fifty appearance, for the song Went to Town, resulted).
+Rooney garnered much support from Stewart Lee and John Peel amongst others (a Peel session and a John Peel’s Festive Fifty appearance, for the song Went to Town, resulted).

 “After the phenomenal Futile Exorcise album released earlier this year and his incredible Lucy Over Lancashire track from a few years ago, I’ve gone on a search around the net and struggled to find these albums that came out under the name Rooney.
 And then I discovered that they had been uploaded to Bandcamp.
 God bless you… All 3 of these albums are, I believe, well worth your money.
 Though a bit different, they are essential to where Paul is at right now.”
 Gavin Hellyer (Bandcamp website).
 July 2017.

 “With his 1998 debut, Time on Their Hands, Rooney established his enduring interest in words that register mundane detail…that harbour stories and sometimes spill out unexpected revelations.”
 Julian Cowley (The Wire magazine).
 Jan.
 2010.